Hudson-Odoi to Bayern: 'We absolutely want to sign Hudson-Odoi!' - Bayern desperate to land £35m Chelsea winger | Goal.com

 Bayern have also offered the 18-year-old the No.10 shirt at the club - a squad number that will be available when Arjen Robben moves on in the summer.

-And Salihamidzic has confirmed that the club are keen on signing the winger, telling reporters at Bayern's winter training camp in Doha: "He's a very interesting player that we absolutely want to sign.
+And Salihamidzic has confirmed that the club are keen on signing the winger, telling reporters at Bayern's winter training camp in Doha: "He's a very interesting player that we really want to sign.

 "He has qualities that suit our game.
 He's a strong dribbler, fast, and carries a goal threat."